+The Bachelor of Fine Arts in Interaction Design program engages students in critical thinking and problemsolving to reimagine how people interact with physical and digital environments.
+The curriculum focuses on creative coding, prototyping, visualization and development of narrative while preparing students to address human-centered solutions to complex design challenges.
+Through studioand project-based study, students create platforms that reinvent mobile interfaces, develop new types of social networks, and innovate experiences people encounter when utilizing products, systems, devices and spaces.
 The Bachelor of Fine Arts in Interior Architecture is the only program in the nation's capital that is accredited by the Council for Interior Design Accreditation, and one of ten interior programs located at universities that rank in the top 70 of U.S. News & World Report's list of national research universities.
 With a focus on conceptual thinking and the design process, the program exposes students to many design methods and tools that encourage them to push the boundaries of creativity.
 Students take a core studio course along with two supporting courses that range from history to graphics to lighting.
-Students learn about habitable environments spanning from small interiors to larger, more complex commercial and institutional spaces.
+Students learn about habitable environments spanning from small interiors to larger, more complex commercial and institutional spaces. // INTERIOR ARCHITECTURE B.F.A.